 Halter - Class A:

-- Regular Judging The animal exhibited is judged on their conformation, representation of breed standard and good manners.

-- Draft at Halter

-- English at Halter

-Grand Champion and Reserve Halter-Rosettes
+- Regular Judging The animal exhibited is judged on their conformation, representation of breed standard & good manners. - 1.
+Draft at Halter 2.
+English at Halter 3.
+Pony at Halter 4.
+Western at Halter Grand Champion & Reserve Halter-Rosettes